Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 If you don’t break any rules, you’ll pass through these checkpoints without any trouble.

-Moreover, once you’re on-site, rental companies know you’re under pressure to make a quick decision and may take advantage of that to increase prices.
+Moreover, once you’re on-site, rental companies know you’re under pressure to make a quick decision and may take advantage of that to increase their prices.

 During peak season, you might also face a shortage of vehicles without a prior reservation.